OpenAngelArena/oaa/docs/icon_style_guide.md

 #### New Items

 Certain high-tier, vanilla Dota2 items are upgradeable into new items through various special items or "cores".
-At the time of writing, these include the Upgrade Cores, the Reflex Core, Farming Core.
+At the time of writing, these include the Upgrade Cores, the Reflex Core, and the Farming Core.
 Given the huge array of possible upgrade paths, these new items always require a recipe.

 #### Tiers